rust-lang/rust/active/0000-traits.md

   recursion.

 In general, if we ever encounter a NO-IMPL or UNDECIDABLE, it's probably an error.
 DEFERRED obligations are ok until we reach the end of the function.
 For details, please refer to the [prototype][prototype].

-# Alternatives <a name=alternatives>
+# Alternatives and downsides <a name=alternatives>

 ## Autoderef and ambiguity <a name=ambig>